 Reset Resets the control panel and smoke detectors provided the alarm condition has Switch: been cleared.
-A trouble condition is indicated while the switch is depressed should be returned to its outward position.
+A trouble condition is indicated while the switch is depressed.

 Trouble This latching, two-position switch, when pressed will silence the pulsing audible silence alarm signal.
 The associated LED will still indicate the trouble condition.
 An switch: